websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

     ![Add Fragments and Widgets from the Content Page sidebar](building-content-pages/images/03.png)

     ```note::
        New Content Pages start empty and in a *Draft* status.
-The page is not visible until it is published.
+The Page is not visible until it is published.
     ```

 1. Configure the look and content preferences of the Fragments and Widgets using the following configuration options: